asvivian/E164converter/README.txt

 B. SOLUTION

+[NOTE: An executable of the solution can be found in the "dist/Debug/Cygwin-Windows" folder named "joshdeshong.exe"]

 There are two functions which ultimately accomplish the goal with documentation given in great detail within the main.cpp file.
 Here are the function descriptions as they appear in the code: